Martika's Kitchen

-Martika's Kitchen is the second (and final) studio album by pop singer and former child actor Martika, released in 1991 on Columbia Records.
-The album was reissued in deluxe 2CD edition in 2018 as Martika's Kitchen (Reheated Edition) with 12 bonus tracks of rare mixes and single edits.
+Martika's Kitchen is the second and final studio album by singer-songwriter Martika, released in 1991 on Columbia Records.
+The album was reissued in deluxe two-CD edition in 2018 as Martika's Kitchen (Reheated Edition) with 12 bonus tracks of rare mixes and single edits.

 Album background

 The album was a departure in musical styles from Martika's debut album.
 Martika's Kitchen incorporates elements of gospel, jazz, funk, R&B and traditional Cuban music.
 The album features four songs written and produced by Prince.
-The four Prince songs (tracks 1-3 and 10) on the album were recorded by him and then sent to Martika to overdub.
+The four Prince songs (tracks 1–3 and 10) on the album were recorded by him and then sent to Martika to overdub.
 Three of those songs were based on a lyrics notebook she had given him for inspiration.